Michael Christian Festing: Biography

-Michael Christian Festing was born in London to parents John and Elizabeth Festing and christened at Saint Anne's Church, Soho, on 17 December 1705.
+Michael Christian Festing was born in London to parents John and Elizabeth Festing and christened at St Anne's Church, Soho, on 17 December 1705.
 Some evidence suggests that his family had ties to Gros Festin, near Stralsund in Mecklenburg-Vorpommern, Germany.
 Michael's brother, John Festing, was a flautist and oboist who amassed a sizeable fortune through teaching music.
 His brother is most likely the musician depicted in William Hogarth's painting The Enraged Musician (1741, now in the Tate Britain, London).

 Festing first studied violin with Richard Jones and then later became a pupil of Francesco Geminiani.
 He made his professional debut on 6 March 1723 performing a concert at Hickford's Room, London.
 Not too long after that, Festing met a young Thomas Arne at the gallery of the Italian Opera to which Festing had access although Arne, still a boy, officially did not.
 Music historian Charles Burney wrote that Arne had crept into the gallery dressed as a liveryman to gain access to the fine collection of musical scores contained there.
 Upon befriending Festing, Arne became his pupil, studying violin for the first time and music composition.
 Festing, who was only four and a half years older, also broadened the young Arne's knowledge by taking him to numerous concerts, operas, and other performances.
 The teenagers were both present on 12 November 1725 to hear Thomas Roseingrave win the competition for the post of organist of St George's, Hanover Square.
 It is largely due to Festing's influence that Thomas's father allowed him to pursue a career in music instead of becoming a lawyer.